This group have evolved to use the edge of their valves to

 Pholas dactylus, the European piddock.

-The European piddock is found in the N. E. Atlantic, North Sea and English Channel.
+The European piddock is found in the N. E. Atlantic, North Sea and English Channel, right.
 It bores into soft rocks, e.g. chalk, sandstone and clay.
 It can be up to 12 cm long, excluding the siphon which can add another 12 - 24 cm to its length.
 In the dark it phosphoresces a blue/green light.

 On the left is a drawing ofPholas sp. showing the rock-cutting teeth and the siphon.